 - Allow to cool before cutting into bars.

 - It’s very important to make sure the oven is not too hot as both honey and nuts can burn quite easily.
-If you do notice that it is starting to burn, then remove straight away from the oven.
+If you do notice that it is starting to burn, then immediately remove the tray from the oven.

 - If you’re having trouble cutting the bars, then try heating your knife up.
 Make sure you dry the knife before you go to cut.

-You can find all the nutritional information for these bars below, and this is fantastic information to keep track of so you’re aware of the nutritional pros and cons of what you’re eating throughout a day.
+You can find all the nutritional information for these bars below.
+This information is fantastic to keep track of so you’re aware of the nutritional pros and cons of what you’re eating throughout a day.

 Keep in mind this information is only estimated and may change depending on the quality and quantity of the ingredients used.